renanfranca/renanfranca.github.io/_posts/2022-04-27-publishing-microservices-into-gke.md

 ![image](https://renanfranca.github.io/img/publishing-microservices-gke/k9s-home-screen.png)
 <figcaption>k9s home screen</figcaption>

-As you can see only 3 nodes weren't enough for my project, after digging around I discovery [the preemptible VM option](https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms?_ga=2.47436577.-747971199.1636929609) 😆!
+As you can see only 3 nodes weren't enough for my project, after digging around I discovered [the preemptible VM option](https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms?_ga=2.47436577.-747971199.1636929609) 😆!
 The registry/baby microservice both are stateless, so I don't care if after 24h the VM will be destroyed and they will be initialized at another VM.

-Let’s create a new node pool with preemptible VM which costs less than the regular machine type.
+Let’s create a new node pool with a preemptible VM which costs less than the regular machine type.

 ![image](https://renanfranca.github.io/img/publishing-microservices-gke/add-node-pool-menu.png)
 <figcaption>Go to Cluster Kubernetes Engine > Clusters > Clique on your cluster > clique on ADD NODE POOL</figcaption>